NateBiessener/appThatGoesPing/readme.md

 Server will check at a set interval for events with timestamps “less than” the current time, then for each matching event send pings via that event’s stored output types.
 Nodemailer will send email, Twilio likely will be used for SMS.
 Future ping types TBD.

+* server only deletes sent pings if they successfully reach their endpoing
+* server notifies active clients of ping deletion using socket.io so that the client display updates
 ![triggered ping](resources/images/triggered_ping.jpg)